Sol: What's that?

 - Alien Trilogy: The Shotgun quickly becomes the player's best friend early game, being much better than the starting handgun, and while it's severely outclassed late game by the Pulse Rifle and the Smart Gun, ammo for it is much more common than for the other two weapons, making the Shotgun a reasonable weapon to use in casual moments, in order to conserve ammo of your better weapons for tight situations.

-- Sunset Riders : two of the four playable bounty hunters, Cormano and Bob, use shotguns.
+- Two of the four playable bounty hunters in Sunset Riders, Cormano and Bob, use shotguns.
 Since all normal enemies are One Hit Point Wonders, the wide shots they do make those characters significantly more useful than the sixgun-toting Billy and Steve (until boss encounters, where their individual bullets do more damage).

-- In Bioshock, the shotgun has special ammunition that allows the player to shoot sprays of bullets that either explode after hitting their target, or electrifies them, stunning them and making them easy targets for emptying the entire magazine into them.
+- In BioShock, the shotgun has special ammunition that allows the player to shoot sprays of bullets that either explode after hitting their target, or electrifies them, stunning them and making them easy targets for emptying the entire magazine into them.
 It does wonders to finish of the mini bosses, the Big Daddies.
+The only thing keeping you from coasting through the entire game on it is the shotgun's relatively low ammunition reserve pool.

 - In Mass Effect 1, every character can use shotguns, although only Ashley, Wrex, and Tali have training in them (the others miss at point-blank range).
 In Mass Effect 2, however, only Tali, Jacob, Jack, and Grunt can use shotguns at all.
 In both games, the Soldier and Vanguard classes are the only ones with built-in shotgun training, although both games allow you to choose shotgun training as a bonus skill (through an achievement in the first game and part of the plot in the second).
 The third game further restricts them to Tali and James Vega.